yifanwu0909/Interview-Prep/ML_Questions.md

 ## Would an Additional Feature Improve GBM or Logistic Regression More?
+Too many features causes overfitting problems:
+1. **Curse of Dimensionality**: Too many features result in the Curse of dimensionality.
+2. **Sparse Data**: Curse of dimensionality results in data being sparse (especially if datapoints are too few).
+3. **Model Overfitting**: Data being sparse results in model overfitting.

+As we add more features, the available data points in our feature space become exponentially sparser, which makes it easier to separate the data points.
+Yet, it’s not because of any pattern in the data, in actuality it’s just the nature of higher dimensional spaces.
+Because of this inherent sparsity, we end up overfitting when we add more features to our data.
+This means we need more data to avoid sparsity — and that’s the curse of dimensionality: as the number of features increase, our data become sparser, which results in overfitting, and we therefore need more data to avoid it.

 [Back to TOC](#ML-Questions)

 ## Feature Engineering
+### Def
+the act of converting raw observations into desired features using statistical or machine learning approaches.
+Feature engineering is a machine learning technique that leverages data to create new variables that aren’t in the training set.
+It can produce new features for both supervised and unsupervised learning, with the goal of simplifying and speeding up data transformations while also enhancing model accuracy.
+### Importance
+1. **Enhanced Predictive Power**: helps models to better capture the underlying patterns and relationships, improving their predictive accuracy.
+2. **Noise Reduction**: filter out irrelevant noise.
+3. **Revealing Subtle Patterns**: The process can uncover subtle patterns that might be hidden in the raw data.
+4. **Task-Specific Customization**: tailors features to the specific needs of the modeling task, ensuring that the input data is optimally suited for the problem at hand.
+5. **Capturing Non-Linear Relationships**: Engineered features can reveal non-linear relationships that simpler, linear models might miss, thereby enhancing model complexity and adaptability.
+6. **Model Resilience**: Features that are well-engineered contribute to a model's robustness, helping it to maintain performance even as data distributions change over time.
+7. **Domain Expertise Integration**: Incorporating domain knowledge into feature engineering can capture important nuances that raw data might not reflect, aligning the features more closely with the problem domain.
+8. **Dimensionality Reduction**: Thoughtful feature engineering can reduce the number of input features, which simplifies the model and reduces computational costs.
+9. **Improved Interpretability**: By encapsulating meaningful insights, engineered features can make models more interpretable and understandable to stakeholders.
+### Techniques
+1. **Imputation**:
+   - Handle missing values in your dataset.
+   - Replace missing values with the mean, median, mode, or use more advanced imputation techniques like K-Nearest Neighbors (KNN) or regression imputation.
+2. **One-Hot Encoding**:
+   - Convert categorical variables into a binary matrix.
+   - Use tools like `pandas.get_dummies()` in Python or `OneHotEncoder` from scikit-learn.
+3. **Label Encoding**:
+   - Convert categorical labels into numerical values.
+   - Use `LabelEncoder` from scikit-learn.
+4. **Target Encoding**:
+   - Encode categorical features based on the mean of the target variable for each category.
+   - Implement target encoding manually or use libraries like `category_encoders` in Python.
+5. **Frequency Encoding**:
+   - Encoding categorical variables based on their frequency or occurrence in the dataset.
+6. **Cyclical Encoding**:
+   - Encoding cyclical features, such as time or angles, using sine and cosine transformations.
+7. **Binning or Discretization**:
+   - Convert numerical variables into categorical ones by grouping them into bins or intervals.
+   - Use `pandas.cut()` or `pandas.qcut()` for equal width or quantile binning, respectively.
+8. **Scaling**:
+   - Standardize or normalize numerical features to ensure they have similar scales.
+   - Use `StandardScaler` or `MinMaxScaler` from scikit-learn.
+9. **Log Transform**:
+   - Apply the logarithm transformation to skewed numerical features to make their distribution more normal.
+   - Use `numpy.log()`.
+10. **Aggregation**:
+    - Creating aggregated features by summarizing or aggregating information across groups or categories.
+11. **Outlier Handling**:
+    - Identifying and handling outliers by transforming or capping extreme values.
+12. **Cumulative Features**:
+    - Creating features that represent cumulative sums or averages over time or within specific groups.
+13. **Hashing**:
+    - Hashing categorical variables to generate fixed-size representations, useful for high-cardinality features.
+14. **Embeddings**:
+    - Representing categorical variables using embeddings, which capture relationships between categories.
+15. **Cross-Validation Features**:
+    - Creating features based on cross-validation folds, such as mean or standard deviation of predictions.
+16. **Cluster Labels**:
+    - Assigning cluster labels to data points based on clustering algorithms, creating new categorical features.
+17. **Feature Splitting**:
+    - Splitting combined features or extracting information from them to create new features.
+18. **Feature Extraction**:
+    - Reduce dimensionality by extracting important features.
+    - Principal Component Analysis (PCA), Linear Discriminant Analysis (LDA), or feature selection methods like Recursive Feature Elimination (RFE).
+19. **Interaction Terms**:
+    - Create new features by combining existing ones.
+    - Sum, difference, product, or ratio of two variables.
+20. **Polynomial Features**:
+    - Generate polynomial features to capture non-linear relationships.
+    - Use `PolynomialFeatures` from scikit-learn.
+21. **Time-Based Features**:
+    - Extract features related to time, such as day of the week, month, or season.
+    - Use functions like `datetime` in Python to extract relevant information.
+    - Roll-over time series
+22. **Text Processing**:
+    - Convert text data into numerical features.
+    - Use methods like Bag of Words, TF-IDF, or Word Embeddings
+23. **Date and Time Features**:
+    - Extracting relevant information from date and time data, such as day of the week, month, or time differences.
+24. **Handling Skewed Data**:
+    - Address skewness in numerical features.
+    - Apply transformations like Box-Cox or Yeo-Johnson.
+25. **Custom Transformations**:
+    - Assume you want to create a custom transformation function.
+### Challenges and Considerations
+#### 1. Overfitting
+- **Risk**: Complex features may capture noise, leading to overfitting.
+- **Strategies**:
+  - Focus on features that improve model understanding and predictive power.
+  - Use validation sets to monitor overfitting.
+  - Prefer simple features for better generalization.
+  - Apply regularization and cross-validation.
+  - Consult domain experts for feature relevance.
+#### 2. Computational Cost
+- **Challenge**: Some techniques are computationally intensive, especially on large datasets.
+- **Solutions**:
+  - Explore parallelization to manage computational load.
+  - Apply feature engineering incrementally.
+  - Use representative samples for large datasets.
+  - Choose efficient algorithms.
+  - Monitor and optimize resource usage.
+#### 3. Data Leakage
+- **Issue**: Information from the testing set influencing model training.
+- **Prevention**:
+  - Ensure feature engineering is confined to the training phase.
+  - Simulate real-world scenarios by not using future information.
+  - Be cautious with features derived from the target variable.
+  - Implement feature engineering within cross-validation folds.
+  - Evaluate model on the testing set post-feature engineering.
+  - Maintain transparent documentation to avoid and identify leakage.

 [Back to TOC](#ML-Questions)